rolandosborne/IndiView/README.md

 ### Installation
-To use the app, you will need to have an account on a Diatum node.
+To use the app, you will need to have an account on a Diatum node [*Note: Diatum doesn't require you to have a domain*].
 Diatum provides instructions for installing a node on a [Raspberry Pi](https://diatum.org/technology/node-installation/coredb-setup-on-raspberry-pi-4/) or an [AWS EC2 Instance](https://diatum.org/technology/node-installation/coredb-setup-on-aws/).
 With the default installation, you will be able to access your device through the [Diatum Portal](https://portal.diatum.net) and create accounts that will reside on your node.
 Once you have an account ready, you can download IndiView for either iOS or Android.

 <p align="center">
   <a href="https://apps.apple.com/us/app/indiview/id1569089072">